Residential Parking Permit Program

 - Businesses Holding Business Tax Receipt (License) with the City of Key West

 All other parking regulations remain unaffected by this permit program.
-For example, no boat, trailer, RV, or vehicle over 20 feet in length, can park on-street or in municipal lots.
+For example, no boat, trailer, RV, or vehicle over 20 feet long can park on-street or in municipal lots.
 Additionally, all cars parked on-street must be moved every 72 hours (three days) per the existing City Code.

 With a valid Residential Permit, vehicles can park in marked "Resident Permit" spaces on the street located within the Historic District.
 Additionally, vehicles can park in certain parking lots for four (4) hours one time per day without paying.

-Please note; you must enter your license plate number and permit number into Parking Pay Station to receive your four (4) hour parking credit.
+Please note you must enter your license plate number and permit number into the Parking Pay Station to receive your four (4) hour parking credit.

 Purchase the New Digital Parking Permits online!

 - How do I apply for a residential parking permit?

 - How much does the Residential permit cost?

 - What proof of eligibility do I need to apply for the permit?